wudanhua/Metro-Navigation/project.md

 On the front page there are two options, either to log in, or to proceed without it as a visitor.
 So nor only registered users can benefit from the application.

-2.Security
+2.Reliability

 All user's information will be protected and completely private.
 No one except for the user can access it.

 The possible system failures are:
     1. Invalid ID or password-->Log in again, renew a password, register.
-    2. Connection fail--> restart thge application, check Internet connection.
+    2. Connection fail--> restart the application, check Internet connection.

+3.Efficiency
+Although there are many users, especially on school time, we can ensure that average time that takes one to update is 5 seconds.
+This estimation is based on the fact that Metropolia Campus is equipped with fast Internet connection everywhere.

 ##flowchart
 ![fallback text](Flowchart.png)